"I noticed you're the VP of Sales at [Company]..."

 Why it works:

-- Acknowledges the real challenge (inherited systems, new strategy)
+- Acknowledges the real pain (inherited pipeline, wrong ICP)

 Example 3: Hiring Signal